Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 Step 3: Hand-Roll Tea Leaves for Black Tea

 The goal of rolling tea leaves is straightforward.
-You want the enzymes, polyphenols, and aroma compounds that are inside leaf cells released and mixed on the exterior leaf surface.
+You want the enzymes, polyphenols, and aroma compounds inside leaf cells released and mixed on the exterior leaf surface.

-In other words, you want to squeeze out, or express, “tea juice.”
-If thoroughly combined, this is the stuff that works magic and makes your black tea worth drinking.
+In other words, you want to squeeze out or express “tea juice.”
+If juices are thoroughly combined, this is the stuff that works magic and makes your black tea worth drinking.

 And torn-up leaves don’t look nice either, so we’ll try to keep the leaves from breaking into pieces.